-Original Research Article

-A Study on Growth Response to Scientific Feeding Intervention in Fattening Male Murrah Buffaloe Crossbred in Field Conditions in Kerala
+Original Research ArticleGrowth Response to Scientific Feeding Intervention in Fattening Male Murrah Buffaloe Crossbred in Field Conditions in Kerala

 ABSTRACT

-Buffaloes play a vital role in India’s rural livestock economy, contributing significantly to milk and meat production.
+Buffaloes play a vital role in India’s rural economy, contributing significantly to milk and meat production.
 While buffalo milk has received considerable policy and research attention, the rising demand for buffalo meat, particularly from male buffaloes reared for meat, necessitates focus on growth optimisation.
 In Kerala, where smallholder systems dominate, buffalo meat production remains limited and often constrained by inadequate and unbalanced feeding practices, leading to poor growth and economic returns.This study assessed the impact of a standardised, scientifically formulated feeding intervention on the growth performance of Murrah crossbred male buffaloes raised for meat in Thrissur, Kerala.
 A total of 28 animals were enrolled, of which 24 were retained for analysis after excluding extreme outliers.
 Over a 60-day period, buffaloes were maintained under uniform management conditions with a total mixed ration (TMR) containing 18% crude protein.
-Body weights were estimated using Shaeffer’s formula, and average daily gain (ADG) was calculated.
+Body weight were estimated using Shaeffer’s formula, and average daily gain (ADG) was calculated.
 A paired t-test was conducted to assess statistical significance.
 The initial mean body weight was 181.92 ± 9.81 kg, increasing to 202.28 ± 8.32 kg post-intervention (p = 0.0068).
 The average gain was 20.36 ± 6.85 kg, with an ADG of 0.34 kg/day.
 Approximately 87.5% of the buffaloes demonstrated positive weight gain, indicating the effectiveness of the feeding strategy.The results confirm that short-term, science-based nutritional interventions can significantly enhance weight gain in meat-purpose male buffaloes under field conditions.
 Wider adoption of standardised feeding protocols, combined with farmer education and extension support, could improve meat productivity and profitability in smallholder systems.

 Keywords: Nutritional intervention, Smallholder buffalo rearing, Average daily gain, Growth performance, Feeding efficiency